A Statistical Hypothesis Testing Framework for Data Misappropriation Detection in Large Language Models: A Statistical Hypothesis Testing Framework

-\begin{theorem}[\textbf{Fixed type I error}] We consider the complete inheritance setting and the partial inheritance setting, respectively. \begin{enumerate} \item[(a)] \textbf{(Complete inheritance).} Suppose $\mathbf{P}_t \in \mathcal{P}$ for all $t$.
-For any $h$ satisfying $\mathbb{E}_0 |h| < \infty$, where $\mathbb{E}_0$ denotes the expectation under $\mathcal H_0$, the type II error of the rejection rule $T_h$ satisfies that
+\begin{theorem} (Hypothesis testing as minimax optimization, fixed type I error). \begin{enumerate}[(a)] \item (Complete inheritance).
+Suppose $\mathbf{P}_t \in \mathcal{P}$ are i.i.d.\ random vectors for all $t$.
+For any $h$ satisfying $\mathbb{E}_0 |h| < \infty$, the type II error of the rejection rule $T_h$ satisfies that